Maryland Divorce Laws

 • The standard of living enjoyed in marital life

-• The period essential for the parties to obtain enough education and training to have proper employment
+• The period essential for the parties to obtain enough education and training to have the proper employment

 Maryland Divorce Laws regarding Property Distribution

-When the divorcing partners fail to reach any sort of agreement regarding property distribution, then the marital estate is separated by the Court in equitable and not essentially equal manner.
+When the divorcing partners fail to reach any sort of agreement regarding property distribution, then the marital estate is separated by the Court in equitable and not essentially in an equal manner.
 Family Law 8-205 is observed while determining distribution of property.
-The factors taken into account while making the decision are as follows –
+The factors taken into account while making the decision are as follows -

 • The value of spousal support that has been awarded